UBC Farm Practicum in Sustainable Agriculture

 Students bring a diversity of backgrounds and life experience to the practicum.
 Our program graduates share a vision of livelihoods and lifestyles grounded in sustainable and community-based food systems.
 The program is open to all; you do not have to be a UBC student (see details below for minimum qualifications).

 2020 Practicum Applications are closed.
 The 2021 Practicum Application cycle opens in the Fall.
-Sign up for our newsletter to be the first to know.
+Sign up for our newsletter to stay informed.

 Robert and Stacey Spring